 Basic and diluted net loss per common share is determined by dividing net loss applicable to common shareholders by the weighted average common shares outstanding during the period.
 Because there is a net loss attributable to common shareholders during the three and six months ended June 30, 2020 and 2019, the outstanding common stock warrants, stock options, restricted stock units and preferred stock have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
 Therefore, the weighted average shares used to calculate both basic and diluted loss per share are the same.
 Diluted net loss per common share for the six months ended June 30, 2020 excludes the effect of anti-dilutive equity instruments including 1,139,194 shares of common stock issuable upon conversion of the Company's preferred stock, 4,153,631 shares of common stock issuable upon the exercise of outstanding common stock warrants and 1,798,900 shares of common stock issuable upon the exercise of stock options and release of restricted stock units ("RSUs").
-Diluted net loss per common stock issuable upon conversion of the Company's preferred stock, 646,886 shares of common stock issuable upon the exercise of outstanding warrants and 1,567,011 shares of common stock issuable upon the exercise of stock options and release of RSUs.
+Diluted net loss per common share for the six months ended June 30, 2019 excludes the effect of anti-dilutive equity instruments including 1,524,122 shares of common stock issuable upon conversion of the Company's preferred stock, 646,886 shares of common stock issuable upon the exercise of outstanding warrants and 1,567,011 shares of common stock issuable upon the exercise of stock options and release of RSUs.
 The Company did not consider a two-class method of loss per share given that the Company's convertible participating securities do not participate in losses.